 - Carbos raises Speed.

 Each of these vitamins raises the Effort Values of the respective stat by 10 each time they’re used.
-However, they will not raise any stat’s Effort Values higher than 100, so if you use an Iron to raise a Pokémon’s Defense when it already has 95 Defense EVs, it will raise it to 100.
+However, they will not raise any stat’s Effort Values higher than 100*, so if you use an Iron to raise a Pokémon’s Defense when it already has 95 Defense EVs, it will raise it to 100.
 If you use any more Iron past that point, the game will say something along the lines of “it had no effect,” which will not raise that Pokémon’s Effort Values.
+NOTE: This has been updated in Pokémon Sword & Shield, so you can now use vitamins all the way up to 252 EVs in those games!
 Additionally, using vitamins on a Pokémon with the cap of 510 total EVs will result in that same message being displayed and will have no effect.

 If you have the money, this will reduce the amount of time you need to spend fighting Pokémon to EV Train.
 However, remember that it also takes time to earn money, so you’re better off ignoring vitamins unless you have a lot of excess cash to spend, because otherwise you’re better off just investing that time earning the 100 EVs per stat you’d gain from vitamins by fighting Pokémon instead.

 Some games make it very easy to earn a lot of money very quickly, such as Diamond, Pearl, and Platinum thanks to the Gentleman and Socialite on Route 212 and X & Y thanks to the Battle Chateau or the various restaurants.
+Sword & Shield also have incredible money-making options thanks to the Wild Area.
 Other games may allow you to buy vitamins for a very small amount of Battle Points (BP).
 It’s up to you to determine whether or not vitamins are a worthwhile option for you.

 The Macho Brace is a Held Item that, when held by a Pokémon, doubles the amount of Effort Values it earns from the battle.
 The downside to this is that the Pokémon’s actual Speed stat is temporarily cut in half while the Macho Brace is held.